 Fig trees are one of the most resistant fruit trees and are rarely attacked by pests, but their fruits are attacked by pests.

 Fig tree pests can be treated with prevention.
 Copper sulfate should be applied during the winter and pruning should always be done correctly.
-Learn more about how and when to prune fig trees.
+Learn more about how to prune fig trees.